bit-smart-io/smart-bdd/README.md

 - Capture downstream data such as HTTP request/response headers and body
 - More consistent as builders are used to set state and exercise the system under test
 - More productive as you are encouraged to use best practices and don't have the complexities of traditional glue layers
-- Results can be persisted so that previous test results can be queried

 The projects aim is to: